Daniele-Gregori/ResourceFunctions/README.md

 * [ComplexRange](https://resources.wolframcloud.com/FunctionRepository/resources/ComplexRange/): generate a range of complex numbers;

-* [FindClosedForm](https://resources.wolframcloud.com/FunctionRepository/resources/FindClosedForm/): search for a formula that yields a given number.
+* [FindClosedForm](https://resources.wolframcloud.com/FunctionRepository/resources/FindClosedForm/): search for a formula that yields a given number;

+* [AssociateColumns](https://resources.wolframcloud.com/FunctionRepository/resources/AssociateColumns/): create associations among columns of a tabular.

 To see their documentation, click the corresponding links.